If you are new to self-publishing, here’s a collection of self-publishing companies in Victoria, BC and beyond.

 Another option is to hire a “book shepherd” ––someone who offers a personalized self-publishing service.
 Research book shepherds first.
 One way to check for a quality service is to find out if they are an Alliance of Independent Authors (ALLi) partner.
 (E.g. this company in Ontario offers services similar to a book shepherd and they are an ALLi partner.)

-Self-Publishing Companies – Victoria & Vancouver
+Self-Publishing Companies – Victoria & Vancouver BC

 Note: not a complete list.

-Photo & Art Books
+Photo & Art Books:

 Canadian print book companies